thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

    etc.
 2. If the prototype and implementation get out of synch, it is caught by the compiler, but this isn't true for API comments.
-3. Swift natively won't "need" headers, so we'd have to specifically add this capability, making the language more complicated.
+3. Codira natively won't "need" headers, so we'd have to specifically add this capability, making the language more complicated.
-4. The implementation of a framework may not be in swift.
+4. The implementation of a framework may not be in language.
 If you're talking to a C or C++ framework, showing a C or C++ header when "jumping to definition" is not particularly helpful.
-We'd prefer to show you the synthesized API that swift code should be using.
+We'd prefer to show you the synthesized API that language code should be using.
-5. In Swift, the implementation of some datatype can be split across different files.
+5. In Codira, the implementation of some datatype can be split across different files.
 Forcing all their declarations to be next to each other lexically is an arbitrary restriction.